sckv/typed-bus/README.md

 Features:

-- Listens from and publishes to any settled transports
+- Listens from and publishes to any settled and instantiated transports
+- Awaits for transport to be ready (async)
-- Easy interface for the transports definition
+- Easy interface for the definition of the transports
-- Tracks all events record (business operations chain)
+- Tracks all events records (business operations chain)
-- Shared bus for all transports defined
+- A shared bus for all the transports
-- Can exclude transports where to publish
+- Can exclude the transports which the consumer should not be listening to

 ## Install